• HOME

 February 9, 2019 City Guides, One Day, Travel, Weekend Getaway

-If you’ve been following along on social media, you’ll have noticed that I made the trip from San Francisco to Carmel quite frequently last year.
+If you’ve been following along on social media, you’ll have noticed that I made the trip from San Francisco to Carmel frequently last year.
 Jessica of Bon Traveler and I launched our first Gather + Getaway retreat there a few weeks ago (thank you so much for all your support!)

 Both of us write about travel for a living, so as we planned our first retreat we considered spots around the globe for its location.
 We’re also two Northern California ladies living in San Francisco, though — and we realized that the beauty within a few hours drive from SF warranted staying closer to home.